Trump calls rape claim 'ridiculous' in video deposition

 As they walked to a patio area, Stoynoff said, Trump told her “you know we're going to have an affair,” and reminded her that his second wife, Marla Maples, had once bragged to a tabloid that sex with Trump was the best she ever had.

 Trump has denied that he ever tried to kiss Stoynoff.
-Trump's lawyer, Joseph Tacopina, suggested she had no relevance to Carroll's case, ending his cross-examination after asking her a single question: Was she involved in any litigation against Trump?
+Trump's lawyer, Joseph Tacopina, suggested she had no relevance to Carroll's case and ended his cross-examination after asking her a single question: Was she involved in any litigation against Trump?
 She isn't.

-Stoynoff’s testimony came two days after another woman, former stockbroker Jessica Leeds, testified that Trump grabbed her breasts and tried to put his hand up her skirt when they were seated next to each other on a late-1970s airline flight.
+Stoynoff's testimony came a day after another woman, former stockbroker Jessica Leeds, testified that Trump grabbed her breasts and tried to put his hand up her skirt when they were seated next to each other on a late-1970s airline flight.

 Carroll kept her claims against Trump secret for 17 years, telling just two close friends before going public with the allegations in a 2019 memoir.
 In the book, she described how a sometimes flirtatious chance encounter with Trump at the department store in spring 1996 ended with violence when Trump cornered her in a dressing room after they challenged each other to try on a piece of lingerie.